quynhdinh/oj-x/REPORT.md

 * As a user, I want to receive instant feedback on my submissions so that I can learn from my mistakes and improve my coding skills.

-* As a user, I want to save my favorite problems so that I can revisit them for practice later.
+* As a user, I want to manage my personal information by having a personal profile UI so that others know who I am

 Problem Setter User Stories